Araenn/Gesture_Segmentation/README.md

 # Gesture_Recognition
-For now, you just have to launch the "main.py" program, the csvUtils.py and graphUtils.py are just program contening functions.
+For now, you just have to launch the "main.py" program.
+Replace the path from "seq_to_read" and "seq_to_labelise" by the path of your sequence !